THE STONE TOWN OF ERICE

 Erice is not a resort – there are no boulevards, luxury hotels or expensive shops.
 No matter how many tourists there are, the city seems to be intimate.
 You can endlessly discover hidden alleys and corners covered with fragrant plants among the tightly built houses.

-We also recommend checking out at least one of the wonderful pasticerias (sweets shop) and trying delicious Genovesi biscuits, said to be the best here.
+We also recommend checking out at least one of the wonderful pasticerias (sweet shops).

 Distance from the spot: 40 km